qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 QLR - QGIS Layer Definition File
 ================================

-Layers with styling can be stored using the QLR format (:ref:`qgislayerdefinitionfile`).
+Layers with styling can be stored using the
+:ref:`QLR format <qgislayerdefinitionfile>`.

 The QLR format makes it possible to share "complete" QGIS layers with other QGIS users.
 A QLR file contains a link to the data source and all the QGIS style